tmergulhao/Ambience/README.md

 ## Installation

-Ambience is available through [CocoaPods](http://cocoapods.org) and it's highly recomended you use it.
+Ambience is available through [CocoaPods](http://cocoapods.org) and it's highly recommended you use it.
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'Ambience'